29 Foods That May Help Prevent Cancer

 Dates are higher in total polyphenols than any of the most commonly consumed fruits or vegetables, according to the US Department of Agriculture.
 The reason?
 They grow in deserts, and the harsh environment causes polyphenols to provide protection from oxidative stress to the palm’s fruit.
 The polyphenols, along with vitamin B6 and fiber, may help prevent certain types of cancer.
 Learn the signs of pancreatic cancer you might be ignoring.

 Spice things up with ginger

 A number of studies point to cancer-fighting properties of ginger.
 In one from the University of Michigan, ginger was found to cause ovarian cancer cells to die.
 Tumors induced in laboratory animals grow much more slowly if the animals are pretreated with beta-ionone, a compound found in ginger.
 Add a slice of ginger to tea as it brews, sprinkle chopped candied ginger over morning oatmeal, or stir a heaping spoonful of grated ginger into mashed sweet potatoes.
-Here are some more health benefits (and risks) of ginger.
+Here are some more health benefits of ginger.

 Eat grapefruit for breakfast

 Pink and red grapefruits are high in lycopene, an antioxidant that appears to lower the risk of prostate cancer.
 A six-year Harvard study involving 48,000 doctors and other health professionals has linked 10 servings of lycopene-rich foods a week with a 50 percent reduction in prostate cancer.
 Other protective plant chemicals found in grapefruits include phenolic acid, which inhibits the formation of cancer-causing nitrosamines; limonoids, terpenes, and monoterpenes, which induce the production of enzymes that help prevent cancer; and bioflavonoids, which inhibit the action of hormones that promote tumor growth.
 However, here are the times you shouldn’t eat grapefruit.